QMeqGR/fsimp-maxima/README.txt

      expression based on the Common Lisp ‘conssize’ and string size of an expression.

-     The user may manipulate the order of simplifications by judicious use of the exclusion option and the custom simplification option.
+     The user may manipulate the order of simplifications through use of the exclusion option and the custom simplification option.

+     ‘fullsimp’ is a simplifying function and can be added to the command line as shown in the last example below.

      (%i1) load("fsimp.mac")$
      (%i2) fullsimp((1+cos(t))/sin(t));